team3990/TechVisionCoproc/README.md

   Listening
 ```

-If you open up another shell and cd to the build directory, you can use the test tool to verify that communication is ok:
+If you open another shell and cd to the build directory, you can use the test tool to verify that communication is ok:
 ```
   $ ./testcoproc status
   T4K Vision Coprocessor Test Tool